Why skiing is the perfect way to explore if a solo holiday is for you..

-Catered ski chalets and the new generation of ski lodges offer the opportunity to meet like-minded people in a convivial atmosphere, and some resorts offer social skiing, where groups can meet and ski together and it very quickly doesn’t matter whether you are travelling alone or not.
+Skiing is a perfect choice for a first solo holiday.
+Catered ski chalets and the new generation of ski lodges offer the opportunity to meet like-minded people in a convivial atmosphere.
+Some resorts run social skiing groups where accommodation is shared in groups of two or three, so you can share a chalet and some fantastic times with new people.
 You get shown around all the best pistes and you make friends along the way.
-Some resorts run social skiing groups where accommodation is shared in groups of two or three, so you can share a chalet, a mountain and some fantastic times with new people or a couple or friends you already know, or have met from a previous solo skiing holiday.
-But the beauty is, you can have company when you want it, and a bit of freedom when you don’t.
+You can have company when you want it, and a bit of freedom when you don’t.
 And there is no better sense of freedom than being out on the slopes.